Southwest under scrutiny after wave of storm cancellations

-Many airlines were forced to cancel flights due to the weather, but Southwest was by far the leader in canceled flights.
-About 4,000 domestic U.S. flights were cancelled Monday, according to the tracking website FlightAware, and 2,900 of those were Southwest’s.

-Problems at Southwest continued Tuesday, and the airline warns it will be operating at a reduced scheduled for days.
+Major U.S. airlines were broadsided by the massive weekend winter storm that swept across large swaths of the country but had largely recovered heading into Monday, except for one.

+Problems at Southwest Airlines appeared to snowball after the worst of the storm passed.
+It cancelled more than 70% of its flights Monday, more than 60% on Tuesday, and warned that it would operate just over a third of its usual schedule in the days ahead to allow crews to get back to where they needed to be.

-Other major airlines, including American, United, Delta and JetBlue, suffered cancellations rates of between none and 2% Tuesday.
-The cancellation rate at Southwest Airlines was 62%, according to FlightAware, after the airline cancelled more that 70% of its flights Monday.
+American, United, Delta and JetBlue, suffered cancellations rates of between none and 2% by Tuesday.

+The disparity has triggered a closer look at Southwest operations by the U.S. Department of Transportation, which called the rate of cancellations “disproportionate and unacceptable,” and sought to ensure that the Dallas carrier was sticking by its obligations to stranded customers.

+The size and severity of the storm created havoc for airlines.
+Airports were overwhelmed by intense snowfall and drifts.
+Airlines cancelled as many as 20% of their flights Saturday and Sunday and Buffalo Niagara International Airport, close to the epicenter of the storm, remains closed Tuesday.

 “So we’ve been chasing our tails, trying to catch up and get back to normal safely, which is our number one priority as quickly as we could,” he said.
 “And that’s exactly how we ended up where we are today.”